SMAT-Lab/HapTest/README.md

-# ArkTest
+# HapTest

 ## Description
-ArkTest is an OpenHarmony application UI automated testing framework.
+HapTest is an OpenHarmony application UI automated testing framework.
 It supports a variety of testing strategies and can effectively automate UI testing, thereby improving the stability and quality of applications.

 ## Installation
 ```
-npm install ohos-arktest
+npm install ohos-haptest
 ```

 ## Build